trustengineering/website/src/markdown/home.md

 Proven web technologies help us build solutions backed by Serverless, cloud infrastructure.
 Lean principles are the cornerstone of our delivery approach.

-We enable our clients are to build, test and deploy cloud-based software, into production, within hours of working with us.
+We enable our clients to build, test and deploy cloud-based software, into production, within hours of working with us.
 We do this using our turnkey, project-bootstrap product.

 ## What we offer